 Health care practices can order a routine childhood immunisation programme poster from their local health information resource service.
 You can also view a copy on the routine childhood immunisation programme poster download page.

 Influenza (Flu) immunisation is offered from October onwards to children aged 2 years until the end of primary school.

 Children 2 to 5 years (must be 2 on 1st September 2018) are offered the vaccine at their GP practice.
 Children in primary school receive the vaccine at school.

 The vaccine is given as a painless nasal (nose) spray.
 The annual flu vaccine is the safest and most effective way to help protect children against this unpredictable virus.
-The Scottish Government Chief Medical Officer letter (external website) provides information on key elements of the child flu Immunisation Programme 2017.
-Resources such as posters, leaflets, and template letters have been produced for health professionals and school staff supporting the programme.
+The Scottish Government Chief Medical Officer letter (external PDF, 188KB) provides information on key elements of the child flu Immunisation Programme 2018.
+Resources such as posters, leaflets, template letters and consent form guidance have been produced for health professionals and school staff supporting the programme.

 There is further information for the public on NHS inform.

 The DTaP/IPV vaccine is offered to children aged 3 years and 4 months boosting protection against diphtheria tetanus pertussis (whooping cough) and polio.

 The MMR vaccine is given is offered in two doses.
 The first is when the child is at 12-13 moths, and then at 3 years and 4 months of age.
 The vaccine is the safest and most effective way to help protect children against measles, mumps and rubella.
 Teenagers who haven’t had two doses of the vaccine may also be offered the vaccine during their routine teenage immunisation at school.

 The Td/IPV vaccine